hikui/cloud_revision/Part8 Security.md

+# Terms

+* Single sign-on: allow users to access multiple services with a single login。
+* PKI: is a set of roles, policies, and procedures needed to create, manage, distribute, use, store, and revoke digital certificates and manage public-key encryption.
+* CA: is a trusted entity that issues electronic documents that verify a digital entity's identity on the Internet.
+* Registration authority: is an authority in a network that verifies user requests for a digital certificate and tells the certificate authority (CA) to issue it.
+* Identity Provider: providing identifiers for users looking to interact with a system.
+(Facebook in SSO)

 # Authenticaton

 Authentication is the establishment and propagation of a user’s ==identity== in the system.
 (Prove who you are) (Doesn't check what user is allowed to do (this is achieved by authorization))